 - Edinburgh Gin Distillery does not allow children under 12 (including infants) on tours

-- Glenkinchie does not permit children under the age of 8 on tours
+- Glenkinchie and Kingsbarns do not permit children under the age of 8 years on tours

 - Most distillery tours near Edinburgh (and throughout Scotland) are not wheelchair accessible/suitable for those mobility impaired, as they tend to be in old buildings with narrow walkways and usually there are stairs.
 Contact the distillery directly if you have any questions.

 - Eden Mill are wheelchair accessible and have accessible toilets on site.
 A free carer ticket is available to any customer who requires essential assistance to visit the distillery, i.e., wheelchair assistance.

 - Map pins shown in black are distilleries not open to the public.
 They’re on the map as you might want to take a photo if you’re going past.
 Keep in mind though that some are simply massive industrial ‘whisky factories’ and might not be worth the trip.
 A quick google image search should give you a good indication of what to expect.

 - Visits to distilleries with map pins shown in orange are by appointment only.

 - Distilleries with green pins are open to the public, and you can visit without an appointment.
 However, I suggest you book anyway.

 But I Don’t Want to (or can’t) Drive!

 All of the following distilleries are accessible by public transport (bus or train) from Edinburgh, and the journey is roughly 90 minutes (each way).
 While there are other distilleries accessible by public transport (Glengoyne and Auchentoshan for instance – see The Best Distillery Tours Near Glasgow) the time to reach them by public transport is over 2 hours each way.